kosmonautdnb/WatSDL/README.md

 Raptor is also included (the SDL Reverse Engineered Port by skynettx not the original DOS Raptor in his repositories.) https://github.com/skynettx/raptor

+** The timer seems sometimes to be a bit misaligned to the OS file system timer after starting SDL apps.
+I didn't found a workaround for this, yet.
+To be done. **

 This repository lives at:
 https://github.com/kosmonautdnb/WatSDL